crystal-ball/react-application-prototype/src/dux/routing/README.md

 include a `meta.searchParamsUpdate` and `meta.searchParams` fields and the current search params will be updated to match.

+## Naming conventions

+- Path params: Params matched from the `pathname` string
+- Search params: Params matched from the `search` string
+- pathname - The value of the current location.pathname
+- search - The value of the current location.search
+- route - A route representation that will be converted to a regex and used for matching pathnames aginast

 ## TODO

 1. Switch routing